fuxingloh/Internal-External-Storage-Synchronization/README.md

 Internal-External-Storage-Synchronization
 =========================================

-Internal storage: sqlite, External storage: cloud like azure, with this library you can sync data. with internet or not
+Moved the project from eclipse adt to Android Studio Internal storage: sqlite, External storage: cloud like azure, with this library you can sync data. with internet or not

 ATM there is no documentation for IES.
 Request if you want 1.